larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 ### FOR and WITH
 p.
 318-319 Vol 2 Prop.
 130 Obs.
 2

-**Error correction**: The book appears to have a passage error in this observation.
-Although I left the information unchanged, please replace 1 Thess.
+**Typo correction**: This observation has a typo of one bible reference.
+Although I left the references unchanged below, please mentally replace 1 Thess.
 3:14-17 with 1 Thess.
-4:14-17 in this observation.
+4:14-17.
+1 Thess.
+3 only has 13 verses.

 Jesus coming "for or in behalf" of His saints (1 Thess.
 3:14-17; 1 Cor.
 15:51,52) and Jesus coming "with all" His saints (Zech.
 14:5; Rev. 19:14; 1 Thess.
 3:13; Jude 14,15)